xAirx/ReactNative-RestaurantAppProject/README.md

     * Delete one or all of their favorite dishes from their favorites list on the server.

-    * When the user does a GET operation on '/favorites', you will populate the user information and the dishes information before returning the favorites to the user.
+    * When the user does a GET operation on '/favorites',   populate the user information and the dishes information before returning the favorites to the user.
-    * When the user does a POST operation on '/favorites' by including [{"_id":"dish ObjectId"}, . . ., {"_id":"dish ObjectId"}] in the body of the message, you will (a) create a favorite document if such a document corresponding to this user does not already exist in the system, (b) add the dishes specified in the body of the message to the list of favorite dishes for the user, if the dishes do not already exists in the list of favorites.
+    * When the user does a POST operation on '/favorites' by including [{"_id":"dish ObjectId"}, . . ., {"_id":"dish ObjectId"}] in the body of the message,   (a) create a favorite document if such a document corresponding to this user does not already exist in the system, (b) add the dishes specified in the body of the message to the list of favorite dishes for the user, if the dishes do not already exists in the list of favorites.
-    * When the user performs a DELETE operation on '/favorites', you will delete the list of favorites corresponding to the user, by deleting the favorite document corresponding to this user from the collection.
+    * When the user performs a DELETE operation on '/favorites',  delete the list of favorites corresponding to the user, by deleting the favorite document corresponding to this user from the collection.
-    * When the user performs a POST operation on '/favorites/:dishId', then you will add the specified dish to the list of the user's list of favorite dishes, if the dish is not already in the list of favorite dishes.
+    * When the user performs a POST operation on '/favorites/:dishId', then   add the specified dish to the list of the user's list of favorite dishes, if the dish is not already in the list of favorite dishes.
-    * When the user performs a DELETE operation on '/favorites/:dishId', then you will remove the specified dish from the list of the user's list of favorite dishes.
+    * When the user performs a DELETE operation on '/favorites/:dishId', then  remove the specified dish from the list of the user's list of favorite dishes.

     * A new favoriteSchema and Favorites model has been correctly implemented to take advantage of Mongoose Population support to track the users and the list of favorite dishes using their ObjectIds in the favoriteSchema and Favorites model.